Basic Math (video game): Development and release

 Basic Maths lead designer was Gary Palmer, who joined Atari in February 1977.
 It is the only known title he developed for the Atari VCS.
 Prior to making the game, Palmer created debugging stations for the company's game programmers.
 He would later work on the Atari 400 and 800 computer's I/O functionality and left the company after; it is unknown what he did after he left.
 Basic Math was the first educational video game released for the Atari VCS.
 Most of Atari's competitor consoles during this period had similar educational games in 1977, such as RCA Studio II's Math Fun and Fairchild Channel F's two Math Quiz games.
 Kevin Bunch, author of Atari Archive: Vol.1 1977-1978, suggested that these releases were part of a push for the first generation of programmable consoles to be seen as more than game machines and would include educational programs.

 The cover art for Basic Math was designed by Susan Jaekel, who joined Atari after studying art at San Jose State University and connected with the company through Rick Guidice.
 Basic Math was her first design work for Atari.
 She said never played any of the games before designing them, and described the art for Basic Math as her "most fanciful and loosest in style."
 Jaekel would go on to make the box art for further Atari games such as A Game of Concentration (1978) and Adventure (1980).

 Basic Math was released in September 1977 as one of the first titles available for the Atari VCS.
 It was not immediately available at the same time as the console, as the earliest Atari games other than Combat (1977) were initially available by mail order.
 For the Sears release of the Atari VCS under their Tele-Games label, the game was released as Math.
 Basic Math was re-released in January 1980 under the title Fun With Numbers.
 Atari halted production on new carts of the game by January 1982.
 The game remained in circulation as late as 1988, selling a little over 6,000 copies that year.
-Basic Math has since been re-released in various Atari-themed compilations, such as the Atari 80 in One for Windows in 2003, the Atari Anthology for PlayStation 2 and Xbox in 2004, and the Atari 50 compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One in 2022.
+Basic Math has since been re-released in various Atari-themed compilations, such as Atari: 80 Classic Games in One! for Windows in 2003, Atari Anthology for PlayStation 2 and Xbox in 2004, and the Atari 50 compilation for Nintendo Switch, PlayStation 4, Steam, and Xbox One in 2022.

+On April 1, 2022, Atari announced Basic Math: Recharged as a part of their Atari Recharged line of games for April Fools' Day.
+It is a browser-based edition of the game with updated graphics.
+Although no longer live on Atari's web site, it is still playable from the Internet Archive.